How does this medication work? What will it do for me?

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, contact your doctor for instructions.
 Do not take a double dose to make up for a missed one.

-Store this medication in a cool dry place between 2°C and 25°C. Do not freeze.
+Store this medication in a cool dry place between 2°C to 8°C (in a refrigerator).
+This medication can be stored at room temperature, up to 30°C, for a maximum of 3 months.
+Do not freeze.
 Protect it from heat, moisture, and light and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.